Forestry and Fiber Sourcing

 • Property the company owns or leases

 Most of the virgin fiber consumed by our operations in Canada is sourced from Resolute’s managed forests.
-For our operations in the United States, much of the fiber is sourced externally, through a supplier network, from numerous small, non-industrial private forest landowners.
-We work continually with suppliers and industry trade associations to encourage these small landowners to certify their properties to forest management standards that are designed specifically for them, such as the American Tree Farm System® (ATFS).
+For our operations in the United States, much of the fiber is sourced externally through a supplier network of small, non-industrial private forest landowners.
+We work continually with suppliers and industry trade associations to encourage these landowners to certify their properties to forest management standards that are designed specifically for them, such as the American Tree Farm System® (ATFS).

 SOURCING OF WOOD – CANADIAN SAWMILLS